The Kit

 What's in the canoe.

-Five days off-grid in June.
-Every ounce earns its place, and the cold-water layers earn theirs twice.
-This is the full kit Violette and Stan are paddling with, refined over two seasons of weekend trips in Algonquin and the Mauricie.
+Five days off-grid in July.
+Every ounce earns its place, and the cold-water layers earned theirs twice.
+This is the full kit Violette and Stan paddled with, refined over two seasons of weekend trips in Algonquin and the Mauricie.

 On the water